aworkaround/.dotfiles/README.md

 # INTRODUCTION

-This is dotfiles repo which contains custom configs related to my **UBUNTU WSL** installed on my Windows Desktop.
+This is dotfiles repo which contains custom configs related to **Windows 11** + **UBUNTU WSL** installed on my Desktop.
 This can be reused using GNU Stow tool to quickly create dotfiles.

 > ❗Caution: Not recommended to be used on existing configured devices.
 This is tested in Windows 10, 11, Ubuntu 20.04 and higher versions 🙌